-- Improper hair removal; improper shaving techniques and cutting of hairs very close to the skin creates a very sharp tips on the end of each hair.
+- Improper hair removal: improper shaving techniques and cutting hairs very close to the skin create very sharp tips on the end of each strand.

-- Clogged follicles; it is also possible for hair follicles to become clogged by;
+- Clogged follicles: it is also possible for hair follicles to become blocked by;

 - Dead skin

 - Friction: friction caused by wearing tight clothes for an extended period can also cause ingrown hairs.

 The best way to prevent ingrown hairs is by not shaving.

 - Wet your skin with warm water and use shaving gel.

 - Shave in the direction the hairs are growing.